visaplan/zope.reldb/README.rst

 relational database (like PostgreSQL_ or whatever) with the ZODB_, you'll likely want to use something like zope.sqlalchemy_, which in turn requires sqlalchemy_ to talk to the database.
 However, zope.sqlalchemy_ doesn't offer a configuration method for the DSN.
-This packages offers to store this DSN in the Zope configuration file (``parts/clientN/etc/zope.conf``).
+This package offers to store this `DSN` in the Zope configuration file (``parts/clientN/etc/zope.conf``).

 The idea is: You might have several instances of your Zope (for production,